walterhiggins/WMPJS/README.md

     	 onInput );
     };

-In the above listing we've created a new object and called it *noises* :
+In the above listing we've created a new object called *noises* :

     var noises = {
       cat: sounds.catMeow,